Farama-Foundation/chatarena/README.md

 and select your custom environment from the dropdown menu.

-9. For example, in the `Chameleon` class, the role description prompts are defined in the `role_descs` attribute.

-Test your custom class by simulating a game or by integrating it into an existing framework, such as an OpenAI Gym environment.
-Ensure that the class works as expected and correctly implements the desired game mechanics.

-[//]: # (## Documentation)

-[//]: # (For more detailed information on the available functions and classes, please refer to)

-[//]: # (the [documentation]&#40;link-to-documentation&#41;.)

 ## Contributing

 We welcome contributions to improve and extend Chat Arena.
 Please follow these steps to contribute: